Who we are

 “Nite Owls” Monthly Evening Gatherings

 We also organise a monthly evening “networking” event “Nite Owls” for working women and those who prefer evening get-togethers.
-This takes place on the last Wednesday of every month and is a great way to meet other professional women.
-Again, this activity is free for members.
+This is a great way to meet other professional women.
+The events are usually free for members.
 The cost for non-members is VND 150,000.
-Members and non-members should please refer to our Facebook page for more information about the next Nite Owls gathering, or email email@example.com.
+Members and non-members should refer to our Facebook page for more information about the next Nite Owls gathering, or email email@example.com.

 Monthly Coffee Mornings

 We hold monthly Coffee Mornings at venues of interest in Hanoi.
 These are usually held on the second Thursday of every month.
 If you have time during the day, our Coffee Mornings are one of the best ways to get out of the house, meet and make friends and explore new places in Hanoi.
-This activity is free for members and costs VND 100,000 for non-members.
-Members and non-members should please see our Facebook page for more information about our next Coffee Morning, or email firstname.lastname@example.org.
+This activity is free or a minimal cost for members and VND 100,000 for non-members.
+Members and non-members should see our Facebook page for more information about our next Coffee Morning, or email firstname.lastname@example.org.

 We hold functions and activities every four to six weeks between September and June, sometimes during the day or in the evening.
 Our events are intended to foster fun, friendship and new discoveries among members of the Club and with the community.
-Some events may also be fund-raisers for charity.
-Recent activities include: Welcome Party, Christmas Lunch, Trivia Quiz Lunch, Family Fun Run, Auction Lunch and an End of Year Party.
-In March 2016, we launched HIWC’s 30th birthday celebrations with a highly successful Gatsby-themed gala at the historic Sofitel Legend Metropole Hanoi Hotel.
+Some events may also be fundraisers for charity.
+Recent activities include: a Lotus Tea Workshop, Christmas Lunch, Biking Excursion, and Pottery Making class.
+In May, we held our Annual General meeting in conjunction with an Auction Lunch, giving members and friends an opportunity to bid on many unique items and raising 39,000,000 VND or $1,700 USD for our charity partners.
 For more information about our fun events and activities, please see our Facebook page.

 “Circle Group” Activities

 Some of our members share their hobbies and passions with other members by organising “circle” or interest group activities, with support from the HIWC Board.
-Circle Groups currently include Playgroup (0-6 years old), Excursions, Mahjong, Cookery, Book Clubs (one for native English speakers and one for non-native speakers) and Poetry Appreciation.
-Circle Group activities are non-profit but may involve modest costs e.g. cooking course fees.
-We also organise Beginners English lessons at a very reasonable rate, to help non-English speakers gain confidence and take part more in the life of the Club.
+Circle Groups currently include Film Club, Cooking Around the World, Mahjong, Dinner Club, Writer’s Circle and Book Clubs (one for native English speakers and one for non-native speakers).
+Circle Group activities are usually free, but may involve modest costs e.g. cooking course fees.

 Excursions to places of interest